entzmingerc/drumcrow/README.md

 ![alt text](https://github.com/entzmingerc/drumcrow/blob/main/drumcrow%20parameter%20matrix.PNG?raw=true)

 # Teletype Commands
+## Quick Summary
+`CROW.C1 X` Select a parameter.
+The voltage at crow input 1 sets the parameter value.
+(0 - 10V)
+`CROW.C2 X Y` Set parameter X to value Y
+`CROW.C3 X Y Z` Trigger envelopes on channel X with note Y and amplitude Z
+Input voltage 0-10V is mapped to -10 to +10 value inside drumcrow.
+Thus, `V 5` is usually 0 for params.
+Ratios use `V 0` to disable 0.

+Navigate and select drumcrow parameters using digits (module, param, channel)
+`CROW.C1 234` just an example, this sets module 2 param 3 on channel 4
+`CROW.C1 50X` turns on/off trig sequencer for channel X
+`CROW.C1 86X` initializes state matrix for channel X
+`CROW.C1 1234` put a 1 in front to set ratio
+`CROW.C1 2234` put a 2 in front to set synth model
+`CROW.C2 261 V 5` sets 26 on ch1 to V 5 (which sets it to zero)
+`CROW.C3 1 V 0 V 5` triggers ch1, sets note to V 0, sets volume to V 5

 Channel = 0 select all channels
 Channel = 1-4 select a channel
 (5, 6, 7, 8, 9 wraps to 0, 1, 2, 3, 4 respectively)